-- Retiree benefits paid increased by \$2.2 million (3.1%) in 2020 and increased by \$837 thousand (1.2%) in 2019.
-The number of retirees and beneficiaries increased by 27 members in 2020 and decreased by 18 in 2019.
-The sharp increase in benefits paid in 2020 is attributable to a 1% ad-hoc COLA granted mid-year and a Voluntary Retirement Incentive Program (VRIP) introduced by City Council. - Refunds of contributions decreased by \$152 thousand (74.3%) in 2020 compared to an increase of \$137 thousand (206.3%) in 2019.
+- Benefit payments paid increased by \$1.8 million (2.5%) in fiscal 2021 and increased by \$2.1 million (2.9%) in fiscal 2020.
+The number of retirees and beneficiaries decreased by 51 members in fiscal 2021 and increased by 27 during the prior year. - Refunds of contributions increased by \$106 thousand (201.7%) in fiscal 2021 compared to a decrease of \$152 thousand (74.3%) in fiscal 2020.
 Lump sum withdrawals from the Plan fluctuate from year to year based on the number of non-vested participants that leave the System and the average size of withdrawal. - Net administrative expenses include salaries and benefits for the RRS staff, along with other costs associated with administering the Plan and are shown on the Schedule of Administrative Expenses on page 38.
-Administrative expenses increased by \$58 thousand or 4.8% in 2020 and increased by \$69 thousand or 6.0% in 2019.
-In 2020, salaries and benefits, along with a sharp increase in the city technology allocation, contributed to the increase in administrative expenses.
-In 2019, salaries and benefits primarily contributed to the increase in administrative expenses.
+Administrative expenses increased by \$222 thousand or 17.4% in fiscal 2021 and increased by \$58 thousand or 4.8% in fiscal 2020.
+In fiscal 2021, salaries and benefits, along with increases in professional services related to investment work and a new risk management allocation for fiduciary insurance, contributed to the increase in administrative expenses.
+In fiscal 2020, salaries and benefits, along with a sharp increase in the City's technology allocation, contributed to an increase.
 Staff and the Board continue to be diligent about Plan operating expenses.